ConserveORM/main/README.md

 Conserve is a library for storing your Java/Scala/Kotlin objects in a database.
 It's simple, intuitve, and flexible.
 You don't need special mapping files, you don't need a special syntax, you don't need any special annotations - just take your exising plain old objects and chuck them in a database.

 Despite this, Conserve supports advanced search and aggregate functionality.
+Conserve can connect to most major open-source database engines, and is easily extensible.

 Conserve also supports Android.
 Conserve is open source.